DevRel-Foundation/governance/README.md

 ## Our Playbook - Operational Guidelines

-The DRF Playbook is a practical guide designed to help community participants understand and navigate processes within the project.
+The DRF Playbook serves as a hands-on resource for the community.
 While the Charter provides a general overview of the project’s structure and governance, the Playbook covers specific operational details that ensure smooth participation and collaboration.
-It includes guidelines on how community participants can submit new proposals, where and how these proposals are discussed, and the processes for onboarding new members.
-Essentially, the Playbook serves as a hands-on resource for the community, outlining procedures not explicitly covered in the Charter and ensuring transparency and accessibility for all participants.
+It includes guidelines on how community participants can submit new proposals, where and how these proposals are discussed via community calls, and the community calls roles and responsibilities.

 ### DRF Community Calls